 This is pretty cool: the new station identifiers used by Animal Planet to display their logo between programs.
 Of course, in the US that’s valuable advertising time, so we’re not likely to see them, except at the link.
 Which do you like better, bears or penguins?

-Did you know that when Salvador Dali wasn’t painting melting clocks and heads propped up on stilts and whatever the heck this thing is, he was creating logos?
+Did you know that when Salvador Dali wasn’t painting melting clocks and heads propped up on stilts, he was creating logos?
 News to us too.
 But he did.
 For iconic Catalan lollipop maker Chupa Chups.
-Apparently he was friends with the candy maker’s owner.
+Apparently, he was friends with the candy maker’s owner.
 We love stuff like this.